orbitalsqwib/tp/docs/UserGuide.md

 # CaseTrack User Guide

-CaseTrack is a **desktop app for managing patients, optimized for use via a  Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+CaseTrack is a **desktop app for managing patients, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, CaseTrack can get your patient management tasks done faster than traditional GUI apps.

 <!-- * Table of Contents -->
 <page-nav-print />